paulhibbitts/DLC-Help/pages/02.online-learning-on-ramp/04.finishing-well/01.online-final-exam/docs.md

 ---
-title: 'Modifying Assessments'
+title: 'Moving your Final Exam Online'
 taxonomy:
     category:
         - docs
 child_type: docs
+visible: true
-visible: false
+show_page_title: false
 ---

 # **💻 Delivering a Final Exam Online**

-_The following is based on the experiences of delivering an online final exam using the Canvas LMS for my [CMPT-363 User Interface Design course](https://canvas.sfu.ca/courses/47119) at [Simon Fraser University](https://www.sfu.ca/) in December 2019 due to a pending region-wide public transit strike in Vancouver, BC.
+_The following is based on Paul Hibbitts' experiences of delivering an online final exam using the Canvas LMS for his [CMPT-363 User Interface Design course](https://canvas.sfu.ca/courses/47119) at [Simon Fraser University](https://www.sfu.ca/) in December 2019 due to a pending region-wide public transit strike in Vancouver, BC.
 Your mileage may vary._

 ## Initial Steps